Safeguarding and Child Protection

 Through our curriculum we teach children to stay safe and happy.
 We encourage the understanding that any problem or worry that they have is legitimate.
 Regular opportunities for safeguarding curriculum reviews and pupil voice surveys take place.

 What to do if you are worried about a child

 If you are concerned that a child or young person is being harmed through abuse or neglect you should contact the local authority's Children and Families on (020) 8825 8000 or the Police on 999 in emergency situations.

-Complaints or concerns about a member of staff should be made directly to Mr Prentice.
-Call or email the school and ask to speak to him directly on a safeguarding issue.
+Complaints or concerns about a member of staff should be made directly to Mrs Tramoni.
+Call or email the school and ask to speak to her directly on a safeguarding issue.
 The head will always take professional advice on how to proceed from the person responsible for allegations against a member of staff at the Local Authority.

-Any complaint or concern about the Head should be made directly to the Chairman of Governors.
-You can do this in writing, by email (email@example.com) or call the School Office and ask for a direct number.
+Any complaint or concern about the Head should be made directly to the Chair of Governors.
+You can do this in writing, by emailng the school office (firstname.lastname@example.org) or call the School Office and ask for a direct number.

 There is Guide of Local Health Services for Young People below.